 Where I've been

-I started with a dream and got my first drum set in Yorktown Virginia.
+I've loved the drums since I was old enough to know what they were, and I got my first set when I was 13 in Yorktown Virginia.
 All I wanted to do was play, so I did it every chance I got; drum lessons, the school marching band, the church worship team, and my first rock band, 'Vertigo'.
-Before long I started teaching drum students of my own, playing live music, and I recorded on my first record.
+Before long I started teaching drum students of my own, playing live music, and I recorded on my first record in 1999.

 I followed my dream to James Madison University and studied the music business.
 I auditioned to join the JMU Marching Band Drumline, the Pep Band at basketball games, and a jazz combo.
 I did all three throughout my college days as well as playing for a local gospel choir, and numerous independent rock bands.
 I spent countless hours practicing (which isn't entirely true, because I did count them back then), put in a lot of time on the stage and in the studio, and even marched and played in the Macy's Day Parade.

-I made the decision in 2012 to move to Richmond Virginia to be close to my family and to eventually start a family of my own.
-I now call Richmond home and I can't wait to see the music that this city has to offer and to offer it some music, myself.
+I made the decision in 2012 to move to Richmond Virginia to be close to my family and to start a family of my own.
+I now call Richmond home and love being part of a music scene that is developing and refining itself and coming more to life every day.

 What I do